Campaign of the Month: January 2015

 Divine Blessing: At 6th level, the inquisitor may empower (as per Empower Spell) a naturally swift or immediate-cast spell with an alignment that matches their deity’s once per day.

-At 16th level, the inquisitor may choose to add an alignment descriptor that matches their deity’s to a naturally swift or immediate-cast spell he is casting a number of times per day equal to his chosen mental modifier (see Divine Devotion).
+At 16th level, the inquisitor may choose to add an alignment descriptor that matches their deity’s to a naturally swift or immediate-cast spell she is casting a number of times per day equal to her chosen mental modifier (see Divine Devotion).
 The inquisitor may now empower a naturally swift or immediate-cast spell with an alignment that matches their deity’s twice per day.

 Second Judgment (Ex): At 8th level, whenever an inquisitor uses her judgment ability, she selects two different judgments, instead of one.
 This only consumes one use of her judgment ability.
 As a swift action, she can change one of these judgments to another type.